-Aladdin wraps up the Hand in his sleeve, which turns to gold, and sticks it in his belt, also doesn’t gold-statue-ify him, so he and Cassim can escape.
+Aladdin wraps up the Hand in his sleeve, which turns to gold, and sticks it in his belt, which doesn’t gold-statue-ify him for some reason, so he and Cassim can escape.

 Anyway, we get a blech-y line about how the Hand’s not the real treasure, Aladdin is, and he throws the Hand away.
-However, the Hand falls into the boat of the thieves and their boat turns to gold and sinks.
+However, the Hand falls onto the boat of the thieves, and their boat turns to gold and sinks.
 They live, but also get left behind later so *shrug*.

 Why doesn’t the ocean turn to gold?

 Aladdin and the others escape on the magic carpet, but where’s the been-useless-this-entire-movie Genie?
 He was eaten by the turtle earlier while he was trying to ’cause a distraction’ but it didn’t seem to do anything so I dunno.
 And he escapes from the turtle how?
 I’m gonna say…Little Mermaid reference?…I doubt he’d do an Atlantis: The Lost Empire reference, so yeah Little Mermaid.

 …Steamboat Willie reference?
 Who the hell in your target audience would understand that?
 I mean, yeah that same cartoon was given a slot in Kingdom Hearts, but who watching this movie would really get that?